Get App

 3. What makes the pooram festival special and unique?

-A lot of interesting activities and ceremonies make the festival of Thrissur pooram grand and extravagant.
-You will get to witness the art of musicians, captivating fireworks, exchange of umbrella ceremonies, an Elephant parade and much more.
+You can witness the art of musicians, captivating fireworks, exchange of umbrella ceremonies, an Elephant parade and much more at this festival.

 5. What is the significance of celebrating the Thrissur temple festival?

-The main significance of celebrating the Thrissur festival is to honour Lord Shiva, who is present as a deity in Vadakkunnathan.
-It is also known as Asia’s greatest festival due to its huge cultural beauty and tourist attractions.
+The primary significance of celebrating the Thrissur festival is to honour Lord Shiva.
+He is present as a deity in Vadakkunnathan.

 6. Who initiated the celebration of the Thrissur temple festival?